 “Hey, you better get out of here.
 You can’t race.
 Not today.
 My mother’s here.
 She’ll go crazy!”

 “Cleo, what are you doing?” asked an unknown voice.
 Cleopatra took herself from the bushes.
-Random pieces of tree lay on her face.
+Random pieces of green were speckled on her snout.

 “Just followin’ my nose.
 It’s nothin’,” she barked.